ycombinator/elastic-stack-testing/playbooks/monitoring/README.md

 ### Motivation

-Traditionally, Elasticsearch, Kibana, Logstash, and Beats have internally collected their own monitoring data and shipped it to Elasticsearch.
-We refer to this traditional method as **internal collection** or **native collection**.
+Traditionally, Elasticsearch, Kibana, Logstash, and Beats have collected their own monitoring data and shipped it to the Elasticsearch *production* cluster, which has then forwarded the data to the Elasticsearch *monitoring* cluster (which could be the same as the *production* cluster).
+We refer to this traditional method of monitoring as **legacy collection**.

 For several reasons that are outside the scope of this document, we want to moving data collection and shipping to an external agent, something that runs separately but along side each Elasticsearch node, Kibana instance, Logstash